jongrazi/ip/docs/README.md

 ## FAQ
 **Q: What if I type the wrong command?**
 A: Friday will let you know with a friendly error message.

+**Q: How can I find out the list of commands possible?**
+A: Use 'help' to find out all possible commands.